LeanKit-Labs/lux.js/README.md

 });
 ```

-####lux.mixin.actionDispatcher mixin
+####lux.mixin.actionCreator mixin
-The `actionDispatcher` mixin (which is provided automatically when you call `lux.controllerView` and `lux.component`) will look for a `getActionGroup` array or a `getActions` array on your component options.
+The `actionCreator` mixin (which is provided automatically when you call `lux.controllerView` and `lux.component`) will look for a `getActionGroup` array or a `getActions` array on your component options.
 The `getActionGroup` array should contain the string action group name(s) that contain the actions you want.
 The `getActions` should contain the action names you want on the component (you can use either or both).
 The ActionCreator APIs will appear on the component as top level method names.

 ####lux.mixin.store mixin
 The `store` mixin (which is provided automatically when you call `lux.createControllerView`) will look for a `stores` property on your component options.
 This property should be an object with a `listenTo` array containing the list of store namespaces your component wants state from, and an `onChange` handler for when any of those stores publish state changes.
 You will need to include the store(s) as module dependencies to access their state from within the handler.